Skip to main content

 Thank you for offering me the position of [Job Title].
 After careful consideration, I have decided to decline the offer.

-A job offer rejection does not need apology-heavy language.
-Show appreciation for the process, but do not make the message about your discomfort.
+A job offer rejection does not require excessive apologies.
+Show appreciation for the process, but avoid making the message about your discomfort.

 See the difference